zaaack/htmls-webpack-plugin/README.md

 - Simple and flexisble, you can almost controll anything of generate htmls, no need of setup lots of plugins.
 - Support multiple htmls by default
-- Fast, almost 20x faster then html-webpack-plugin for multiple pages.
+- Fast, almost 20x faster then html-webpack-plugin for 20+ pages.

 ## Install